artrayme/JMantic/README.md

 # java-sc-client (JMantic)

 ## Overview
 The global goal of this project is to create java-interface for using any sc-memory implementations.
-But for current moment, the goal of this project is to create a java-library for connecting to a sc-machine via a WebSocket interface by using json format.
+But for a current moment,
+the goal of this project is
+to create a java-library for connecting to a sc-machine via a WebSocket interface by using json format.

 ****